anne-gert/favorite-links/README.md

 The contents can be supplied with the links=url:http://... query string.
 Alternatively the contents can be kept in the browser's LocalStorage.

+See [syntax.html](syntax.html) for a definition of the syntax for links.